Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Eigen.typ

 $ A underline(x) = lambda underline(x) $

 Where $lambda$ is the corresponding *eigenvalue* of $A$.
+The set of all the (distinct) eigenvalues of a matrix is called its *eigenspectrum*, or just *spectrum*.

-Retrieving the eigenvectors of a matrix $A$ by applying such definition is not possible, since the information contained in the equation is insufficient.
+Note that it's impossible to retrieve the eigenvectors of a matrix $A$ by applying such definition directly.
+This is because the information contained in the equation is insufficient:
-Infact:

 $ A underline(x) = lambda underline(x) =>
   mat(a_(1, 1), a_(1, 2), dots, a_(1, n);